 In addition, landlords and property managers can also contact their state board or local housing authority for further information.

 All-in-all, disclosure of information comes down to material fact that might affect a decision for most people as well as less important or nonmaterial information that may deter a few.
+It’s important to uncover the history of your home if you wish to buy, sell, or rent so you have the relevant information to make disclosure decisions based on that history.

 Real estate agents and landlords — look closely at your state statutes and regulations prior to disclosing information on the home.
 Be sure to thoroughly answer any questions a prospect may bring up during the decision-making process.
 Discretion can be appropriate as long as it is not misleading.